SKGHD/Termux-heroku-cli/README.md

  A simple script to install heroku CLI on Termux android app with a single click.

 ## Installation:
 Just paste the below code in your termux and Done!.
-Everything will be automatically installed.
+Everything will be automatically installed. <br>
 ```pkg install git -y && git clone https://github.com/SKGHD/Termux-heroku-cli && cd Termux-heroku-cli && bash install.sh```